 MacKay Shields claims exemptions to the Commodity Pool Operator and Commodity Trading Advisor registration categories under the Commodity Exchange Act of 1936, as amended.
-Similarly, certain investment funds not registered with the SEC for which we, our wholly-owned subsidiaries or our affiliates, may act as general partner, claim available exemptions to the Commodity Pool Operator category under the Commodity Exchange Act of 1936, as amended.
+Similarly, certain investment funds not registered with the SEC for which we or our affiliates, may act as general partner, managing member, or equivalent role of, claim available exemptions to the Commodity Pool Operator category under the Commodity Exchange Act of 1936, as amended.